Shen-Lab/S-REU-2025/README.md

 The code will read a csv file that contains the name, 3di sequence and amino acid sequence of the protien.
 Then it will output a csv that will contain a number of predicted sequences, their lengths and expected lengths.
 Make sure you have an output path for the csv.

 ## Dataset:
+CASP15 is the dataset I used to experiment with the model, but you’re welcome to try other datasets as well.
+Keep in mind that the prompt has a token limit of 2048, which restricts how many examples you can include.
+If the prompt exceeds this limit, the model will forget the earliest parts of the input.
+So far, CASP15 has worked well with 7 training examples and 1 query.
+You can experiment further to see how many examples your setup can handle.

 ## For creating an interactive inference (running the Inverse_Folding_LLM.py):
 ```python